Pascal Mahé

-Pascal Mahé (born 15 December 1963, in Caen) is a French handball player.
-He competed in the 1992 Summer Olympics and in the 1996 Summer Olympics.
+Pascal Mahé (born 15 December 1963, in Saint-Martin-de-May) is a French former handball player and current coach.
+As a player he won the 1995 World Championship; the first ever gold medal for France in a major international tournament.
+He also competed in the 1992 Summer Olympics and in the 1996 Summer Olympics.

 Career

+At club level he won the French Championship twice, once with US Créteil Handball and once with Montpellier Handball.

 In 1992, Mahé was a member of the French handball team that won the bronze medal.
 He played six matches and scored twelve goals.

 Four years later, Mahé finished fourth with the French team in the 1996 Olympic tournament.
 He played four matches and scored two goals.

+Private life

+His son, Kentin Mahé, is also a handball player for the French national team.